noahehall/multicloud/providers/aws/services/networkingContentDelivery/privateLink.md

 ### anti patterns

 - alternatives
-  - Make the application public, but then you are using the internet.
+  - Private IP addresses using VPC peering
-  - set up VPC peering, but that may be more management overhead than necessary
+    - but that may be more management overhead than necessary
     - VPC Peering connections are only a one-to-one connection.
+  - connect VPCs via Public IP addresses using the internet gateway of the VPC

 ## features